 At Number 9 is the ever consistent (read: samey) Usher as the song that has already given him two Number One hit and a further Top 5 single in the last year now calls itself Caught Up.
 Yes, it is the first time he has had four Top 10 singles in a row but frankly, I'm unexcited and underwhelmed.

 A cute oddity sneaks in at a frustrating Number 11 this week.
 Teeny hip-hop starlet Verbalicious is in real life Natalie Keery-Fisher from Leeds.
 As an actress, she has notched up a number of TV roles (most notably in dire sitcom All About Me) and also appeared in radio soap The Archers as vicars daughter Amy Franks.
 It is however as a rapper that she appears set to make the biggest splash, her musical talents coming to fore when she took part in an 8-mile-style MC battle run by BBC 1Xtra.
 At the age of just 16, she now has a Top 20 single with the bubbly Don't Play Nice that makes up in sheer exuberance what it lacks in coolness.
 In a way, it is a shame not to see the single make the Top 10 but you cannot complain about a Number 11 hit.
 As the third rap new entry of the week, it is a world away from the slick sound of Nelly but is brash, bold and British and all the better for it.
 Plus she grew up around the corner from where I used to live in Shipley.
 Extra points!
-[Yes, this is indeed the artist one day to be known as Natalia Kills, landing what remains her biggest ever British chart success whilst a teenaged rapper.
+[Yes, this is indeed the artist one day to be known as Natalia Kills and then Teddy Sinclair, landing what remains her biggest ever British chart success whilst a teenaged rapper.
 And this is still an extraordinary single whose legacy she needs to learn to embrace].

 Sick of hip-hop yet?
 Tough, there is more to come as the re-invigorated Snoop Dogg scores the follow-up to Drop It Like It's Hot which gave him his first ever Top 10 single back in December.
 The second single from his R&G album, Let's Get Blown is his third in a row to feature a vocal take from Pharrell Williams, the Neptunes star having also popped up on 2003 single Beautiful.
 LL Cool J may be the longest serving rap veteran on the chart this week but Snoop Dogg runs him second, his 11-year career dating back to the g-funk era when all you needed was a few George Clinton samples to make a hit.